hopsoft/turbo_boost-commands/README.md

 Several things happen when you use `turbo_boost[:remember]` to track page state.

-1. A command is dispatched whenever the value of a registered attribute changes.
-1. The server updates tracked state and notifies the client.
+1. The client builds the current page state before emitting requests to the server.
-1. Subsequent requests forward the current state to the server.
+1. The server uses the page state when rendering the response.
-1. Server side rendering honors and reflects the current page state.
-1. After a DOM update, the client verifies the page state and will restore attribute values _(if necessary)_.
+1. The client client verifies the page state and restores attribute values _(if necessary)_ after the DOM updates.

 This feature works with all attributes, including aria, data, and custom attributes.